vinhnghiemcr/Food-Truck-Tracker/README.md

     * Show list of user’s favorite food truck
 * Settings
     * Access to settings like notifications, logging out

 ### 3. Navigation
+**Tab Navigation** (Tab to Screen)
+* Home
+* Favorite
+* Explore
+* Profile

+Optional:
+* Cart

+**Flow Navigation** (Screen to Screen)
+* Forced Log-in -> Account creation if no log in is available
+* Home -> Default screen after successful login.
+It comprises of a recyclerview of food truck lists.
+* Profile -> Jumps to account details screen
+* Explore -> Jumps to map screen consists of map showing near by food trucks
+* Favorite -> Jumps to favorites screen consists of favorite food trucks.
+* Cart -> Food order information is displayed on a screen

 ## Schema
 ### Models